-The average daily cost (per person) in Boston is $203, while the average daily cost in Eugene is $128.
+The average daily cost (per person) in Boston is $254, while the average daily cost in Eugene is $160.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Boston and Eugene in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Boston and Eugene in more detail.

 Some typical examples of transportation costs in Boston are as follows:

 Some specific examples of transportation prices in Boston:

 Prices for flights to both Eugene and Boston change regularly based on dates and travel demand.
 We suggest you find the best prices for your next trip on Kayak, because you can compare the cost of flights across multiple airlines for your prefered dates.